fleet-sdk/docs/docs/guide/wallet-interaction.md

 await ergo.get_balance();
 ```

-## Using the EIP-12 APIs
+## Interacting with a wallet

 ### Step.
 1: Check for a wallet

-To check if the user has an EIP-12 wallet installed and running you can check for the presence of `ergoConnector` object and then for the desired wallet.
+To check if the user has an EIP-12 wallet installed and running you need to check for the presence of `ergoConnector` object and then for the desired wallet.

 <!-- prettier-ignore-start -->
 ```ts